MrKeeey/LearnJavaWorld/Readme.txt

     Hello World!
 Here is my story of learning Java.

-Folder HelloWorld contains some tasks for myself.
+Folder HelloWorld contains some test tasks for myself.
     RandomPassword - generate random password.

-Folder LearnWithBook contains tasks from the *Book Head First Java*.
+Folder HeadFirst contains tasks from the *Book Head First Java*.

 Each folder corresponds to a chapter from the book Head First Java and contains completed tasks.

-You can check LearnWithBook/App folder.
+You can check HeadFirst/App folder.
 Here are final java BeatBox app.
 First step start server: MusicServer.
 Second step start client: BitBoxFinal.
 It's music player with chat.
     You can: